GoogleCloudPlatform/community/tutorials/ssh-port-forwarding-set-up-load-testing-on-compute-engine/index.md

 Load Test and JMeter Basics
 ---------------------------

-The following section introduces the basics of load testing and JMeter, and the next section dives into some specifics of using JMeter with Google Compute Engine.
+The following section introduces the basics of load testing and JMeter, and the next section dives into some specifics of using JMeter with Compute Engine.

 ### Load Testing Basics